 It is not recommended to share your affiliate links by copying and pasting them from your affiliate dashboard.
 They are called naked affiliate links.
 For the Bluehost affiliate link, it would look something like

 Where the (blogheist) represents your Tracking ID (or Affiliate ID).
 When you share your affiliate links everywhere directly like this, you could end up with some major problems.

 First and foremost is Google And SEO.
 They don’t like it.
 And they consider it as a paid endorsement for an affiliate website.
 And so they want you to devalue these links.

 To comply with Google’s SEO guidelines, we need to use the nofollow tag for these links.

 But, manually adding nofollow tags is a tedious task.

 The next problem you will come across is broken affiliate links.
 Over a period of time, your affiliate program can change the affiliate link structure.
 In such cases, you need to update your affiliate links.
 But, you would have used the same affiliate link in multiple places.

 Changing all these affiliate links is another tedious task!

-How cool it would be if you could change affiliate link at one location and the rest would be changed automatically?
+How cool would it be if you could change the affiliate link at one location, and the rest would be changed automatically?